- 1 Why coach rowing with data?

 Uploading workouts on behalf of your members

 Sometimes your team members have their own rowing electronics and send their workouts to rowsandall.com by themselves.
 Sometimes, they just hand you a bunch of SpeedCoaches or they send you the file per email.
 Now it’s up to you.
 Luckily, with the Coach plan, you can add workouts to your team members’ accounts.
-You can find the special upload page by selecting “Teams – Upload Team Member Workout” from any page.
+The special upload page is a link on the regular upload page.

 As you can see, this page is almost identical to the regular upload page, except that you have to select a user.
 Uploading a workout through this page doesn’t load that workout directly.
 Anticipating that you have a whole bunch of lazy rowers, you remain on the upload page so that you can upload the next person’s workout.

 Viewing workouts works in much the same way as if you were an individual user.
 Go to Workouts through the navigation bar on the top of the page and you will see your own workouts.
 However, note that now you are a coach and you can change to view the workouts of a different rower.
 See the image below.
-Click on “Change Rower” (or on the green button with the rower’s name) to find an alphabetical list of all rowers on your teams.
-Select one of the rowers, and you will see the workouts of your team member.
+Click on “Athletes” in the left context menu and you will see a menu of all the athletes you have in your teams.
+Select one of the athletes to see the workouts of that person.

 Commenting on Workouts